 Chose a window seat

-b) You can lean on the wall of the plane to get more space.
-If you lean into the aisle, you will get hit by the beverage cart or a person walking by.
+Secondly, you can lean on the wall of the plane for some extra space.
+If you lean into the aisle, you’ll risk getting hit by the beverage cart or someone walking by.

-If a window seat is not available when you book your flight, check back closer to your departure date.
-New seats may come available even a few hours before the flight is scheduled to leave.
+If a window seat isn’t available when you initially book your flight, don’t worry – check back closer to your departure date.
+Sometimes, new seats become available even just a few hours before the flight takes off.
+So keep your eyes peeled and don’t give up hope!

 Wear comfortable clothes and dress in layers

 It is important that you think about what you are going to wear the day that you travel because you need to be comfortable.
-I like to travel in a casual dress with leggings.
-Please don’t wear something that is too tight, it will just make it more difficult to sleep.
-(Check out these other suggestions to improve your comfort on a long flight.)
+I find that wearing a casual dress with leggings works well for me, but the key is to choose something that’s not too tight or restrictive.
+If you’re looking for more tips on how to improve your comfort on a long flight, be sure to check out these suggestions too.

 When the plane is in flight, you can pretty much guarantee it is going to be cold!
-I don’t like to use the blankets they give you on the plane in economy class, they are just so thin.
-I prefer to use a jacket, sweater or scarf instead of the blankets on airplanes.
-I love this scarf with a hood and pockets!
+I personally don’t like the thin blankets provided in economy class, so I prefer to bring a jacket, sweater, or scarf with me to stay warm.
+In fact, I love this scarf with a hood and pockets!

 If you’re traveling on a long haul flight, also consider wearing compression socks to reduce your risk of blood clots and swelling.